 - Whether we make use of automated decision-making or profiling.

 It also sets out your rights under data protection law and who you can contact for more information.

 It is our intention to only collect the minimum information required from you.
 If you believe we have collected excessive information about you, please contact us to raise any concerns you may have.

 Personal information is anything that enables you to be identified or identifiable, such as your:

-• Identity documents (e.g. passports & driving licence)
+- Identity documents (e.g. passport & driving licence)

 Below are just some examples of how you may provide personal information to us: